 - A change in the size or shape of the breast

-- Ridges or pitting of the breast skin, like the skin of an orange
+- Ridges or pitting of the breast skin

 - CT scan